 Some of that is the distance between us.
 If I was still in Washington State, we would probably see each other several times a year.
-And we would probably be on the phone on a regular basis.
+And we would probably be on the phone regularly.
 But that is not how things are.
 Life has changed and our responsibilities have changed along with life.

 But I know that I can always call my friend when I need her.
 She was the maid of honour at my wedding.
 She dropped everything the day my husband died and drove 350 miles to be there for me in my time of need.
 And despite her wish that I would return to the Pacific Northwest, Rachel supports my decision to live in Scotland, 6,000 miles away.

 My visit with Rachel was shorter than I wanted it to be, in part because of my mid-holiday holiday.
 But the time we had together was great!
 We took a drive up to a local lake where we walked around for a while before sitting on a bench watching the world go by – whilst we chatted away as if we haven’t spent a day apart.
 And then, we went for some tater tots with ranch dressing.
 Because that’s what we eat!

 I am looking forward to the day that my PhD is done and I have a proper grown-up job again.
 Because that will mean that I will have enough money (and, hopefully, time) to visit Rachel more often.
 In the meantime, at least I know that Rachel is there for me when I need her, even though I’m far, far away.